MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

  Zero-based index of the band that the drag-and-drop operation will affect.

  *dwPos*
- A `DWORD` value that contains the starting mouse coordinates.
+ A DWORD value that contains the starting mouse coordinates.
 The horizontal coordinate is contained in the LOWORD and the vertical coordinate is contained in the HIWORD.
-If you pass `(DWORD)-1`, the rebar control will use the position of the mouse the last time the control's thread called `GetMessage` or `PeekMessage`.
+If you pass (DWORD)-1, the rebar control will use the position of the mouse the last time the control's thread called `GetMessage` or `PeekMessage`.

 ##  <a name="create"></a>  CReBarCtrl::Create
  Creates the rebar control and attaches it to the `CReBarCtrl` object.